sanity-io/sanity-plugin-content-calendar/README.md

 ]
 ```

-If an Event matches all of the conditions in an any of the Objects in the Array, the Warning will be hidden.
+If an Event matches all the conditions in an any of the Objects in the Array, the Warning will be hidden.

 In the example above: